Physical Medicine and Rehabilitation Clerkship

 ORTHO 303C.
 Clinical Clerkship in Rehabilitation Medicine (SCVMC) S1 (Open to Visitors)

-Our clerkship emphasizes an interdisciplinary approach to the patient severely disabled by acute spinal cord injury, traumatic brain injury, stroke and other neurologic disabilities.
+Our clerkship emphasizes an interdisciplinary approach to the patient severely disabled by acute spinal cord injury, traumatic brain injury, stroke, major trauma, and other neurologic disabilities.
 Concentration is on clinical evaluation, prevention of complications and participation in long-term planning for maximum independence and improving the quality of life for the patient.

 The student functions integrally as a member of the treatment team and participates in all aspects of patient care, including acute admissions of spinal cord-injured patients, multidisciplinary evaluations of new admissions, patient care rounds, teaching and team conferences, therapy sessions, formal case presentations, neuroscience grand rounds, journal club and didactic lectures.
 The team approach, using multiple medical and therapeutic modalities, is key to our patients’ success.

-Students may also have the opportunity to study the lifestyles of outpatients when they return to the community, investigate community resources and assess the ongoing medical issues of individuals with disabilities in physical medicine and rehabilitation (PM&R) outpatient clinics.
+Students may also have the opportunity to study the lifestyles of outpatients when they return to the community, investigate community resources and assess the ongoing medical issues of individuals with disabilities in PM&R outpatient clinics.

-Clerkships are available in spinal cord injury, TBI/stroke and outpatient and must be scheduled in advance by calling the clerkship coordinator listed below before registering.
+Clerkships are available in spinal cord injury, brain injury, inpatient consults, and outpatient PM&R clinics and must be scheduled in advance by calling the clerkship coordinator listed below before registering.

 Prereq: Medicine 300A.
 Will accept third and fourth year students.